 Create or support creation of themed digital collections that are openly accessible for scholarly use, including text, image, audio, video, or other media types.
 We can help you:

-- Design metadata solutions suiting the nature of content and the purpose of project
+- Advise on metadata solutions suiting the nature of content and the purpose of project

 - Manage digital assets and make them accessible online in user-friendly ways